microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/explore-app-py.md

-# Exploring app.py
+# Exploring App.py

-To help focus attention on calling Cognitive Services, we've provided a starter file for your use during the workshop.
-Some of the work has already been done, and we'll be adding the code to perform tasks like translating text and detecting faces.
+To help focus our attention on calling Azure Cognitive Services, we've provided a starter file that you can use during the workshop.
+Some of the work has already been done, but we'll be adding the code to perform tasks like translating text and detecting faces.
 Let's walk through **app.py** to better understand the structure and what we'll be updating.

 ## Initial import statements